-While written specifically for nurse practitioners, understanding the business and legal side to nursing in general is helpful for nurses, as well.
+While written specifically for nurse practitioners, understanding the business and legal side of nursing, in general, is helpful for nurses, as well.
 While nurse practitioners will experience the most applicable benefits from the book, nurses can also gain valuable insight by reading it.

 Will Bowen, a Kansas City preacher, explains why he thinks that if everyone focused only on the positive things in their lives, there would be a world free from complaints.
-While clearly neither the author nor anyone else expects that the world will literally be free of complaints some day, the book provides much-needed focus on positivity.
-This is a great inspirational book for nurses and can be of great help in focusing on the positive aspects of everyday.
+While clearly neither the author nor anyone else expects that the world will literally be free of complaints someday, the book provides a much-needed focus on positivity.
+This is a great inspirational book for nurses and can be of great help in focusing on the positive aspects of every day.

 This book is directed both at nurses who work with disabilities and those who have disabilities, as well.
 It is inspiring and makes the point that disabilities may exist but it doesn’t mean you can’t achieve your dreams.
 This is an exceptional book with an inspirational message and is a great read.

 44. Conspiracies of Kindness: The Craft of Compassion at the Bedside of the Ill

 While nursing is a very clinical and analytical job, the human touch cannot be neglected, either, particularly when dealing with very ill patients.
 In this book, the author argues that compassion is not something you either have or don’t but rather it is a skill you can teach yourself and an art form with which you must become intimately familiar in order to be the most effective nurse possible.
 This is a wonderful book that is recommended by many nurses in all specializations.